CZG408/Technic-For-Mac/README.md

+HAD TO HAVE THE .APP INSIDE A .ZIP IN ORDER TO UPLOAD TO GITHUB

 Explanation: I created this app which runs the techniclauncher.jar built in.
 I did this so that the “unidentified developer” would no longer be a thing that appears so its basically removing an extra step.
 Image of